-The main focus on intersections is the intersections of facts in this document.
+The main focus on intersections in this document is the intersections of facts in this financial report.

 A secondary reason for understanding intersections is that it enables interesting software features.
 Not all software applications currently take advantage of such features; however, more software will leverage intersections and those expressing models should understand and provide good models which enable such functionality as opposed to bad models which mask such intersections.
+Intersections, when correctly created, help software users navigate between sections within a financial report.